thomasmarsh/mcts/NOTES.md

 a diffing strategy, might discard move ordering, which would eliminate the later possibility of NST or similar techniques.

+## End Game Performance

+Vanilla MCTS is characterized by excessively pondering in the face of obvious wins.
+Decisive move and anti-decisive moves have general application, but would also help here.
+Additionally, MCTS-Solver is a great technique for the end game that can make the final moves more efficient.
+One technique is to apply MCST-Solver when available moves drops below a threshold.

 ## AMAF / RAVE

 As a preliminary implementation of RAVE, I do not isolate points by player.